Israelidelicious Tel Aviv Food Guide

 North Abraxas $$$ – The next price point up, all the dishes are fabulous and you can’t go wrong, this is always better to bring guests who aren’t looking for a bar space but still want great Eyal Shani food.
 And the restaurant does get a bit rowdier as the night goes on.
 Order the sweet potato, the cauliflower, the cabbage, the beans, and anything else you think looks good!

 HaSalon $$$$ - The final price point, the most expensive and the best experience I’ve ever had.
 Only open twice a week with two seatings (and you HAVE to get the later seating AND make a reservation months in advance).
 The restaurant turns the lights down during the second seating so the restaurant has a dance party.
 We did the tasting menu and let the food and drinks keep flowing.
 I did not think the food was anything that you couldn’t have gotten at his other restaurants but the experience of HaSalon was something not to be missed for the hip and trendy Tel Aviv jet setters with money to spare.
 But watch out, it is not budget friendly

-Gugi’s $ – Amazing location, right off of Nachalat Binyamin, crazy bar with a crazier owner, very fun and different and cheap drinks.
+Gugy’s $ – Amazing location, right off of Nachalat Binyamin, crazy bar with a crazier owner, very fun and different and cheap drinks.
 Watch out though the owner WILL shoot bubble at you and put stickers on your forehead.
-(There is a second location on Rothchild Blvd)
+(There is also a second location on Rothchild Blvd)

 Salon Berlin $ – Happy Hour until 22:30pm every day and they are open during the day!